mgaIIi/DF_UNIGE/Obsidian_reports/Windows Forensics - Milo Galli.md

 The target then in a time span that goes from 23:28 PM to 23:23 logged on yahoo-messanger and tumblr.
-On tumblr she looked at different content regarding owls ( https://itsdrhoo.tumblr.com/) After that she looked on www.etsy.com at 23:40 PM the keyword "owl".
+On tumblr she looked at different content regarding owls ( https://itsdrhoo.tumblr.com/) After that she looked on www.etsy.com at 23:40 PM the keyword "owl" probably in order to try to purchase an owl there.

 During the whole browsing she visited multiple times www.gmail.com with the following account :
 - mcavoys87@gmail.com